+VI.
+MENTORSHIP AND TRAINING

+A. Mentoring Programs:

+If the Selection Committee determines that the ends of justice will be served by selection of attorneys who do not possess the requisite experience as determined by the committee, a mentoring program must be established to insure that the inexperienced attorney will be provided supervision and mentoring from an experienced attorney.
+In no instance shall an attorney who has not tried at least one felony jury trial be permitted to try a felony case without an experienced criminal defense attorney sitting as "second chair."

+B. Annual Training:

-•.' : • 1 2 3 must be established to insure that the inexperienced attorney wi provided supervision and mentoring from an experienced attorne no instance shall an attorney who has not tried at least one felor be permitted to try a felony case without an experienced crimina defense attorney sitting as "second chair." ey.
-In ny iury trial 4 В. Annual Training: 5 An intensive training program shall be conducted for all private 6 An intensive training program shall be conducted for all private attorneys who receive appointments to cases.
-The program shall I 7 include training in bail and release, motion practice, search and 8 seizure, evidentiary issues and trial practice, appeal, post- conviction practice, juvenile, and family law, as deemed appropri ate.
-9 All contract, hourly and capital case appointed attorneys will be encouraged to attend.
-10 encouraged to attenu.
-11 C. Periodic Training: 12 Periodic training events will be conducted on issues of interest to 13 appointed counsel.
-14 D. Creation and Coordination of Training: 15 The Public Defender, Alternate Public Defender and the Appointe ed 16 Counsel Administrator shall be responsible for coordinating, scheduling and creating the training events described above.
-17 18 VII.
-DUTIES S OF APPOINTED COUNSEL 19 A. Standards: 20 The services to be rendered to a person represented by appointe Ч 21 counsel shall be commensurate with those rendered if counsel we privately employed by the person.
-Representation shall be provide ere 22 23 compliance with the Performance Standards for Representation of Indigent Defendants adopted by the Supreme Court, or as the sa of 24 may be amended. ne В. Professional Conduct: 25 26 Attorneys appointed under this Plan shall conform to the highest standards of professional conduct, including but not limited to the 27 provisions of the Nevada Rules of Professional Conduct.
-28 C. No Receipt of Other Payment: IDC 03/2 2/2013 13 85/124
+An intensive training program shall be conducted for all private attorneys who receive appointments to cases.
+The program shall include training in bail and release, motion practice, search and seizure, evidentiary issues and trial practice, appeal, post-conviction practice, juvenile, and family law, as deemed appropriate.
+All contract, hourly and capital case appointed attorneys will be encouraged to attend.

+C. Periodic Training:

+Periodic training events will be conducted on issues of interest to appointed counsel.

+D. Creation and Coordination of Training:

+The Public Defender, Alternate Public Defender and the Appointed Counsel Administrator shall be responsible for coordinating, scheduling and creating the training events described above.

+VII.
+DUTIES OF APPOINTED COUNSEL

+A. Standards:

+The services to be rendered to a person represented by appointed counsel shall be commensurate with those rendered if counsel were privately employed by the person.
+Representation shall be provided in compliance with the Performance Standards for Representation of Indigent Defendants adopted by the Supreme Court, or as the same may be amended.

+B. Professional Conduct:

+Attorneys appointed under this Plan shall conform to the highest standards of professional conduct, including but not limited to the provisions of the Nevada Rules of Professional Conduct.

+C. No Receipt of Other Payment:

+Appointed counsel may not require, request, or accept any payment or promise of payment or any other valuable consideration for representation under the appointment, unless such payment is approved by Order of the Court.

+D. Continuing Representation:

+Once counsel is appointed, counsel shall continue representation until substitute counsel has filed a notice of appearance; until an order has been entered allowing or requiring the person represented to proceed pro se; or until the appointment is terminated by court order.
+If appointed counsel is relieved, such counsel must assist successor counsel in securing the file and other necessary information to insure that all deadlines are met, including those applicable to appeal and post-conviction matters.

+VIII.
+APPOINTED COUNSEL ADMINISTRATOR

+A. Selection:

+Washoe County will contract with a lawyer on or before July 1, 2008, to serve as the Appointed Counsel Administrator.
+The terms of this contract will be determined by this plan, Washoe County and the Appointed Counsel Administrator, but in no event will this Appointed Counsel Administrator be directly involved in direct representation in appointed counsel cases.

+B. Duties:

-1 2 3 promise of payment or any other valuable consideration for representation under the appointment, unless such payment is approved by Order of the Court 4 D. Continuing Representation: 5 Once counsel is appointed, counsel shall continue representation until substitute counsel has filed a notice of appearance; until an order has been entered allowing or requiring the person represented to proceed pro se; or until the appointment is terminated by court order.
-If 7 8 9 appointed counsel is relieved, such counsel must assist successor counsel in securing the file and other necessary information to insure that all deadlines are met, including those applicable to appeal and 9 10 post-conviction matters.
-11 12 A. Selection: 13 1.
-Washoe County will contract with a lawyer on or before July 1, 2008, 14 to serve as the Appointed Counsel Administrator.
-The terms of this contract will be determined by this plan, Washoe County and the 15 16 Appointed Counsel Administrator, but in no event will this Appointed Counsel Administrator be directly involved in direct representation in appointed counsel cases.
-17 В. Duties: 18 19 1.
-The Appointed Counsel Administrator shall have all the duties and responsibilities stated in the various sections of this plan.
-20 2.
-The Appointed Counsel Administrator shall maintain the list of all attorneys approved by the screening committee for contract, hourly 21 and capital case appointment.
-In addition, the Appointed Counsel Administrator shall maintain appropriate records to reflect the cases and dates to which each attorney has been appointed.
-23 3.
-When notified of the need for representation, the Appointed Counsel 24 Administrator, shall select, in order and as more fully described herein, the next available attorney from the list of those attorneys qualified to 25 provide representation as approved by the screening committee.
-26 /// 27 /// 28 1D 03/ 22/2013 14 86/124 mer
+- 1. The Appointed Counsel Administrator shall have all the duties and responsibilities stated in the various sections of this plan. - 2.
+The Appointed Counsel Administrator shall maintain the list of all attorneys approved by the screening committee for contract, hourly and capital case appointment.
+In addition, the Appointed Counsel Administrator shall maintain appropriate records to reflect the cases and dates to which each attorney has been appointed. - 3.
+When notified of the need for representation, the Appointed Counsel Administrator, shall select, in order and as more fully described herein, the next available attorney from the list of those attorneys qualified to provide representation as approved by the screening committee.